 may overlap.

-Define a score function score[i]
+Define a scoring function s[i]

 that takes features from F_s[i]